-- 11. When a firm alters its capital structure to include more or less debt (and, in turn, less or more equity), it impacts which of the following? - A. The residual cash flows available for stock holders - B. The number of shares of stock outstanding - C. The earnings per share (EPS) - D. All of the choices
+- 11. When a firm alters its capital structure to include more or less debt (and, in turn, less or more equity), it impacts which of the following? - A. the residual cash flows available for stockholders - B. the number of shares of stock outstanding - C. the earnings per share (EPS) - D. all of these choices are correct.